Twin Perspectives

 female travellers to uzbekistan

-When travelling in Uzbekistan, you’ll want to consider where you’ll have opportunities to withdraw money and to withdraw a modest amount, to avoid carrying too much on you in one go.
+When travelling solo as a female in Uzbekistan, you’ll want to consider where you’ll have opportunities to withdraw money – and ensure you withdraw a modest amount.

 According to UK Gov travel advice, tourists visiting Uzbekistan must carry their passports with them at all times.
 I must admit, as we had a tour guide, I didn’t realise this but know he did have our passports at all times during the tour.